-We think there are many valuable lessons from this article that can also be applied to youth sport.
+We think there are many valuable lessons from this article that can also be applied to youth sport in light of the disruption to sport associated with the latest COVID-19 lockdowns across Aotearoa.

-During periods where there is change, instability and the future is unpredictable, so focusing on the things that help maintain wellbeing become increasingly important.
-The following are some suggestions on how you can support their balance and mental health of young people as they navigate challenges such as changes to plans, training restrictions, self- isolation, caring for family etc.
+During periods where there is change, instability and the future is unpredictable, focusing on the things that help maintain wellbeing become increasingly important.
+The following are some suggestions on how you can support their balance and mental health of young people as they navigate challenges such as changes to plans, training restrictions, self-isolation, caring for family etc.

 When the storm hits, the boats in the harbour drop anchor.
 If they don’t, they get swept out to sea.
 Dropping anchor does not make the storm go away, but instead keeps the boat steady until the storm passes.
-Young people can focus on the following six factors to help anchor them in order to remain balanced and mentally healthy.
+Young people can focus on the following six factors to help anchor them in order to remain balanced and healthy both physically and mentally.

 - Focus on the things that matter and the things they can control – it’s natural to drift into worry, rumination and the future